Big Data Platform

 - In the Ticket duration field, enter the length of time (in seconds) during which the ticket is valid.

-corresponding default properties used by the Studio for its Hadoop
+corresponding default properties used by Talend Studio for

 Click Finish to validate the changes.

 The newly created MapR connection appears under the Hadoop cluster node of the Repository tree.
 In addition, as a MapR-DB connection is a database connection, this new connection appears under the Db connections node, too.

 Create a new repository context: create this environmental context out of the current Hadoop connection, that is to say, the parameters to be set in the wizard are taken as context variables with the values you have given to these parameters.

 Reuse an existing repository context: use the variables of a given environmental context to configure the current connection.